Tion Trading Company

 The PC's obligations must tie him or her to one or more of the factions listed above.
 Thus, a PC may be be being blackmailed into feeding information to the ISB, for instance.

 Force-sensitive characters begin play with a Morality score of 50 in addition to their starting Obligation.
 A Jedi may adjust this score by either adding or subtracting 10 (a higher score denotes an affinity for the light side, while a low score indicates the character is headed toward the dark side) in order to begin play with one of the following items:

 - The Mentor discount on all Force abilities chosen at character creation (Thanks, David).

 Contacts and Connections

-For an additional 10 xp during character creation, create a few NPCs to whom your character is connected.
+For an additional 10 xp or 2,500 credits during character creation, create a few NPCs to whom your character is connected.
 Specifically, create two contacts who live and work along the route who can help your crew in times of need (though they will not help the party in combat) and create one enemy who is after the character.
 The enemy may be tied to the Obligation you took earlier (such as a specific bounty hunter or a former crew mate with a grudge, etc.).
 Here are some ideas for contacts, and the list is by no means exhaustive:

 - Owner of drydock facilities (save 20% on Hull repairs)

 - Illegal arms dealer (can get restricted items without normal markup)

 - Salvage yard operator (save 40% on costs for ship upgrades/repairs, two black to Mechanics check to install them)